datastax/python-driver/docs/column_encryption.rst

 Warning: Consider Upgrading to 3.28.0 or Greater
 ------------------------------------------------
 There is a significant issue with the column encryption functionality in 3.27.0.
-Unless you preserve the cipher initialization vector (IV) used by the :class:`~.ColumnEncryptionPolicy` when your data was written and supply this IV when creating a policy to read this data you will **NOT BE ABLE TO DECRYPT YOUR DATA**.
+Unless you preserve the cipher initialization vector (IV) used by the :class:`~.AES256ColumnEncryptionPolicy` when your data was written and supply this IV when creating a policy to read this data you will **NOT BE ABLE TO DECRYPT YOUR DATA**.
 See `PYTHON-1350 <https://datastax-oss.atlassian.net/browse/PYTHON-1350>`_ for more detail.
 Version 3.28.0 and greater avoid this issue by managing the IV automatically.
 Note, however, that because of this change any